Changissnz/TAGIB/README.md

 large number of the brilliant innovations that were guarded by my rule.
 But now, you start to see the limits of simply taking and modifying things for your own purposes.
-I will refrain from speaking more about your kind of corporatism because I cannot help from break out in laughter at what I think about your incorporation.
+I will refrain from speaking more about your kind of corporatism because I cannot help but break out in laughter at what I think about your incorporation.

 I hope that through all of this fiery conflict that I am granted the honor of